eduardperan/pre-order/README.md

 2. open xammp admin control panel then run apache server and mysql.
 3. import the db_preorder.sql in MySql database either via PhpMyAdmin or SQL Workbench.
 4. the main entry point is the index.php, access main page by typing localhost/pre-order/ to your browser.
-5. I provide login/register (user authentication) features so that users can track by the application.
+5. I provided login/register (user authentication) features so that user's identity can be track by the application.